stephaneVercouillieBMID/slate/source/login.html.md

 **exp** | The <code>exp</code> (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
 The processing of the <code>exp</code> claim requires that the current date/time MUST be before the expiration date/time listed in the <code>exp</code> claim.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing a NumericDate value (e.g. 1538507868 for Tuesday, March 22, 2011 6:43:00 PM).

 <a name="TokenResponse"></a>
 ## 3.6.
-Managing ID Token Response
+Managing Token Response

-### Extracting a successful Token response
+### Extracting a successful Token Response

-If the Token request has been sucessfully validated we will return an HTTP 200 OK response including ID and Access Tokens as in the example aside.
+If the Token Request has been sucessfully validated we will return an HTTP 200 OK response including ID and Access Tokens as in the example below:

 <code style=display:block;white-space:pre-wrap>HTTP/1.1 200 OK
 Content-Type: application/json
 Cache-Control: no-store
 Pragma: no-cache
 {
   "access_token": "SlAV32hkKG",
   "token_type": "Bearer",